ptabasso2/oteljavalab/section08/README.md

 ***Vulnerability Assessment***

-Datadog's Vulnerability Assessment feature focuses on identifying and managing software vulnerabilities within any application stack:
+Vulnerability Assessment focuses on identifying and managing software vulnerabilities within any application stack:

 - **Dependency scanning**: It automatically scans applications and their dependencies for known vulnerabilities using package managers and software composition analysis (SCA) techniques.
 - **Continuous monitoring**: Regularly checks for new vulnerabilities that may affect your application stack and alerts about any newly discovered issues.